María Teresa Ballestar

 Keynote Title: Will be Announce

-Ana Campina PhD Human Rights; Political Scientist; University Professor in Law Department; Researcher in IJP Portucalense Institute for Legal Research; Vocational Trainer; Lecturer of UNESCO Chair in Youth, Education and Society; Lecturer of Gonçalves Dias Chair (BR).
+Ana Campina PhD Human Rights; Political Scientist; Professor in Law Department – Universidade Portucalense (UPT), Porto; Researcher in IJP Portucalense Institute for Legal Research; Lecturer of UNESCO Chair in Youth, Education and Society; Lecturer of Gonçalves Dias Chair – Brazil.

-Carlos Rodrigues PhD European Tax Law; University Professor in Law; Researcher in IJP Portucalense Institute for Legal Research; Lecturer of Gonçalves Dias Chair (BR); Vocational Trainer; Ex-Principal Advisor Tax and Customs Authority; Legal Consultant.
+Carlos Rodrigues PhD European Tax Law; Professor in Universidade Fernando Pessoa (UFP), Porto, Portugal; Visiting Professor in SVTFaculdade – Brazil; Researcher in IJP Portucalense Institute for Legal Research; Lecturer of Gonçalves Dias Chair – Brazil; Ex-Principal Advisor Tax and Customs Authority;